ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 You can access {{site.data.keyword.Bluemix_notm}} Live Debug when {{site.data.keyword.Bluemix_notm}} Live Edit is enabled for your Node.js app.

 With debug, you can dynamically edit code, insert breakpoints, step through code, restart the runtime and more, all while your app is being served by {{site.data.keyword.Bluemix_notm}}.
-You can incrementally develop your app with agility while choosing from the large list of {{site.data.keyword.Bluemix_notm}} services.
+You can incrementally develop your app with agility while you choose from the large list of {{site.data.keyword.Bluemix_notm}} services.

 {{site.data.keyword.Bluemix_notm}} Live Debug includes the following features: